Travel Insurance – everything you need to know!

 Travel insurance provides support to travellers who need financial assistance while travelling.

-The financial assistance comes from the premiums that travellers pay – an insurer pools money together from the large number of people who purchase a travel insurance policy.
+The financial assistance comes from the premiums that travellers pay – an insurer pools money together from the large number of people who purchase a policy.
 The money pooled together can then be used to pay for the emergency expenses of a few people who had purchased a policy and who require that assistance.

-People who don’t have to make a claim may not have had to use their travel insurance policy, but they’re assured while travelling that they would not have to pay a huge cost if something did go wrong that their policy provides cover for.
+People who don’t have to make a claim may not have had to use their policy, but they’re assured while travelling that they would not have to pay a huge cost if something did go wrong that their policy provides cover for.

 Travel insurance excess is the amount you need to pay towards any claim you make on your policy.
 You don’t pay an excess when you first purchase a policy – only when you need to make a claim.